ccnmtl/django-smoketest/README.md

 after a new deploy to check things a little more deeply and have more confidence that everything is functional.

-In your settings, you may define a `SMOKETEST_APPS` variable that lists the applications want to run smoke tests from (instead of looking through all your applications). (do we want a SMOKETEST_SKIP_APPS as well/instead?).
+By default, django-smoketest will search through all apps mentioned in your `INSTALLED_APPS`, looking for smoketests.
+If you define a `SMOKETEST_SKIP_APPS` setting with a list of apps, django-smoketest will bypass any mentioned there.

 Asserts supported (so far):